 8th-Grade College and Career Readiness Meetings

-College and Career Readiness meetings are an opportunity for students and parents to meet with their guidance counselor to discuss high school planning and future academic goals.
+College and Career Readiness meetings are an opportunity for students and parents to meet with their school counselor to discuss high school planning and future academic goals.
 Please see the CCR page for more information.